 Omnibus IV – the initiative for competitiveness in the digital sector

-The Omnibus IV package is part of a series of amendments proposed by the European Commission to reduce bureaucracy.
+The digital omnibus for AI is part of a series of amendments proposed by the European Commission to reduce bureaucracy.
 The aim is to ease the burden on small and medium-sized enterprises in particular.

-In addition to the reform of the General Data Protection Regulation, the European Commission also wants to amend the AI Act.
+In addition to the reform of the General Data Protection Regulation, the European Commission will also be amending the AI Act.

-Note: The Commission´s draft amendment of 19 November 2025 still has to go through the European Union´s legislative process and may significantly amended in the course of this process.
+Note: The Commission’s draft amendment of 19 November 2025 has already been significantly amended during the European Union’s legislative process and is currently before the European Parliament.

 Why should the AI Act be amended?